jiazhao97/scPI/README.md

 + Pytorch 1.4.0 (version tested)

 ## Demo
-+ simply follow the given notebook
++ Simply follow the given notebook
-+ output should match the paper
++ Output should match the paper